jecisc/Microdown/doc/syntax.md

 Microdown has a generic way to manage arguments of elements.
 The syntax is `tag|key1=value1&key2=value2`.

 ### Anchors and References
-Microdown supports different anchors: at the heading level, math equations and figures.
+Microdown supports different anchors: at the heading level, math equations, and figures.

 #### Heading anchors
 `@anAnchor` starting a new line defines the anchor `anAnchor`.
-This type of anchor is a bloc level element.
+This type of anchor is a bloc-level element.

 #### Figures